dpt/The-Great-Escape/README.md

 In addition to producing the cross-referenced HTML disassembly SkoolKit can also produce an annotated assembly listing.
 We can use this to reassemble the game to a .TAP file which you can load into an emulator.
 You can use it to alter the game and fix 30-year-old bugs!

-Other SkoolKit disassemblies are normally written in a one comment per line style but I've chosen to attempt to reconstruct the logic of the original code as pseudo-C-style control structures.
-This makes it look weirder than I'd like but eases the conversion to C. My current work involves "normalising" the assembly: removing the pseudocode and replacing it with prose.

 Building the Cross-Referenced Disassembly
 -----------------------------------------